WomenInTechCincinnati/flutter-starter-app/README.md

 Where's my Dart SDK?
 `/Path/to/Maybe/Development/flutter/bin/cache/dart-sdk`
 Where you'll need to replace the beginning of the path with where you actually cloned Flutter.
+Reminder: you can check out you current path by running `pwd` (present working directory) in your terminal.

 Side note - I learned today that flutter doctor might not actually reflect that these plugins were installed.
 It checks a very specific regex pattern for where it expects things to be and if anything is askew, it will continue to give warnings.
-Don't worry if this happens.
+If Flutter and Dart are marked installed in AS, you can ignore flutter doctor plugin warnings!

 It also might yell at you because you haven't installed / set up xcode but ¯\_(ツ)_/¯ we don't need it for this.